AdaCore/aws/readme.txt

 to work properly.
 Of course we try to avoid this as much as possible but we really prefer to have a clean API instead of keeping awkward implementations.

+  ada2wsdl -I option support has been removed.
+This tool used to call gnatmake with possibly a -P<proj> on the command line.
+The project support in gnatmake is being deprecated, so ada2wsdl now uses gprbuild which in turn does not support -I option.
+The solution is to use a project file (no need for -I in this case).

 Obsolescent features